Schofield Building

 The Schofield Building (previously known as the Euclid Ninth Tower) is a high-rise building in downtown Cleveland, Ohio.
 The 172 ft, 14-story building is located at the southwest corner of East 9th Street and Euclid Avenue, adjacent to the Rose Building and the City Club Building in the city's Historic Gateway District.
 Built in 1902 as an office building, the seven lower floors are now home to the Kimpton Schofield Hotel and the upper seven stories house apartments known as the Schofield Residences.

 History

 Owned by the Calabrese family of Cleveland, the Schofield was constructed as an office building.
 The structure was the work of Cleveland architect Levi Scofield, who was also responsible for the Soldiers' and Sailors' Monument on Public Square.

-In the 1960s, the building was refaced to give it a modernist look, covering the ornamented terracotta architectural details with a steel facing.
+1969 refacing

+About February 1968, a group of local investors that included attorney Eugene Selker, contractor Philip Nishin, and Broadway Wrecking Co. owner Gerald Garson purchased the Schofield Building from the Calabrese family.
+The new owners spent a year studying the structure to determine how it could be best be renovated.